simon-stahlberg/mimir/README.md

 To begin using Mimir, follow the instructions below (Debian):

-1. Install all dependencies: `apt-get update && apt-get install python3 python3-dev python3-pip g++ libboost-dev cmake make`
+1. Install all dependencies: `apt-get update && apt-get install python3 python3-dev python3-pip g++ libboost-dev libgtest-dev cmake make`

 2. Afterwards, you can install the package by: `pip install .`